riezebosch/Unmockable/README.md

 Unfortunately dealing with inline constructed reference types is (currently) not supported.
 I deliberately try not to create a `YAMF`.
 Strife for injecting these values from the test so the same instances are used inside `Setup` and `Execute`.

-I'm aware this doesn't workout when the SUT uses Linq queries or wraps collections around provided objects.
+Collection arguments are already unwrapped when matching the actual call with provided setups!
+Value types, anonymous types *and* reference types with a custom `GetHashCode()` should be safe.

 ## Shout-out